Beginner's Guide to Fixing Your Finances When You're Dead Broke

 We all know that we need a budget.
 Most of us have one (if you don't, make one immediately).
 Most of us also don't bother to use the budget we have.
 We are really doing ourselves a disservice.

 As soon as you know where your money is going and what goals you have for your money, look at your budget (or make a budget).

 Use an app, use a pen and paper, use Excel, use the envelope method—do whatever you have to do to make a realistic budget.
 Take into account all of your bills and all of your expenses.
 Don't forget about things like eating out or going to the movies—those activities still take money out of your pocket.
 Set your budget according to your goals.
 If you want to pay off debt, make sure that you have some money for that purpose (even if it's only an extra $10).

 Once you have your budget, do not deviate from it.
 Don't use the $10 that you budgeted for debt reduction to go out and have dinner with a friend, no matter how much they beg you.
 Don't use it on gas or cigarettes or chocolate either.
 Put that money exactly where you said it would go.

 This is the absolute hardest part of making a big financial change.
 There's always that one friend that wants to go out to eat or that one parent that begs you to drive six and a half hours to visit them this weekend, and I have a really hard time saying no. I spend at least one day every week feeling like a grandma, but a few days of grandmother-hood are nothing compared to the pride that I feel when I finally meet one of my financial goals.
 The day I paid off that first credit card (less than 24 hours before my goal) was one of the proudest days of my life.

-Evolve your Goals
+Step 6: Evolve Your Goals

 Tracking your spending, setting your goals, and living by your budget are three of the best things that a beginner can do to improve their financial situation, but none of the changes you are making today will last forever.